iluzek/TagPy/Readme.md

 While searching for a better method to display content, an idea to use HTML with javascript to sort table was suggested and it looked pretty good.

-Many hours later..after completely breaking code and pretty much rewriting it from scratch, output to csv file and HTML page was implemented.
+Many hours later...after completely breaking code and pretty much rewriting it from scratch, output to csv file and HTML page was implemented.
 Additionally use of HTML allowed for applying &lt;mark&gt;&lt;/mark&gt; tags within the table contents to quickly identify searched word within line of code.